 Like other mental disorders, relationship OCD could also be a result of psychological and biological factors.
 When you are too dependent on your partner and cannot think about a world beyond them, when you feel incomplete without your partner, or when you fear abandonment and live under constant insecurity of losing your partner, how do you think your relationship will shape out in the future?

 1.)
-ROCD is a mental disorder, individual cannot help but obsesses over intrusive thoughts that make them helpless and restless.
+ROCD is a mental disorder, individuals cannot help but obsesses over intrusive thoughts that make them helpless and restless.

 2.)
 ROCD could be a result of some childhood trauma, some deep inflicted trust issues, or just a clinical disorder.